dnmfarrell/jp/README.md

 Parse
 -----
-jp parses the incoming JSON stream into an array of tokens that are pushed onto its stack.
+If jp received any input, it parses the incoming JSON stream into an array of tokens that are pushed onto its stack.
 If it detects any malformed JSON it will emit an error and exit non-zero.

 jp passes 314/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
-The failed tests are all related to Byte Order Marks:
+The failed tests are all related to null byte detection:

-     i_string_utf16LE_no_BOM.json
+    n_multidigit_number_then_00.json
-     i_string_UTF-16LE_with_BOM.json
+    n_string_unescaped_crtl_char.json
-     i_string_utf16BE_no_BOM.json
+    n_string_unescaped_newline.json
-     i_structure_UTF-8_BOM_empty_object.json
+    n_structure_null-byte-outside-string.json

 Unlike some parsers, jp preserves object key order, and permits duplicate keys in objects.